 - Drink at least 2 to 2.5 liters of water daily.

-- Thin buttermilk, infused water, dal water are all included in the fluids.
+- Thin buttermilk, infused water, and dal water are all included in the fluids.

 Choose Healthy Protein and Fat:

-- After surgery, your body needs rebuilding of lost proteins.
+- After surgery, your body needs the rebuilding lost proteins.

 - You can select pulses, dals, low-fat milk and products, lean meat, poultry, and fish.